Casehero

 Case questions answered:

-3. Find one other country in which Wal-Mart was once active but which they have now withdrawn.
+- Find one other country in which Wal-Mart was once active but which they have now withdrawn.
 Conduct some research to find the reason(s) why Wal-Mart withdrew.
-Analyze how these reasons for market withdraw from the country you chose compared to Wal-Mart’s withdraw in Germany.
+Analyze how these reasons for market withdrawal from the country you chose compare to Wal-Mart’s withdrawal in Germany.

 Wal-Mart in Europe